moranyanuka/icc_code/README.md

 Official Code for the paper [ICC: Quantifying Image Caption Concreteness for Multimodal Dataset Curation](https://arxiv.org/abs/2403.01306)

 # Release
-We will soon release the code needed to replicate our paper.
+We will soon release the code needed to reproduce our paper.

 For now, we release the ICC model on huggingface [here](https://huggingface.co/moranyanuka/icc).